UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 compile unit and the source file so it creates a [DIFile](xref:Llvm.NET.DebugInfo.DIFile) for the source at the same time.
 The sample code creates the DICompileUnit when creating the bit code module.
 This is the normal pattern for creating the compile unit when generating debugging information.
-Though it is possible to create it independently and add it to the module there isn't and real beneffit to doing so.
+Though it is possible to create it independently and add it to the module there isn't and real benefit to doing so.

 ## Creating basic types with debug information
 In LLVM types are fairly minimalistic and only contain the basic structural information for generating